Balanitis Treatment

 Balanitis is a treatable inflammatory condition that most commonly occurs in uncircumcised males and young boys.
 Treatments include antifungal cream, antibiotic creams, improved personal hygiene, and circumcision.

 If you are experiencing pain, schedule a consultation and physical exam with one of our cosmetic urology specialists at the Urology of Greater Atlanta.
+Contact us today!

 What is Balanitis?

-There are three types of balanitis.
+There are several types of balanitis.

 Circinate balanitis is a form of reactive arthritis that causes white skin or scaly skin on the penis.